pfdubois/BridgeBidding/source/Freaks.rst

 However, change it to ♦AKJT9852 and it won't qualify for Gambling even if you're playing that convention.

 You don't need to panic that 1♦ will pass out.
-If your partner has less than six points, your opponents have 25 and probably a spade or heart fit.
+If your partner has fewer than six points, your opponents have 25 and probably a spade or heart fit.
 They are not going to pass.
 Worst case, you end up with a diamond part-score.